Ask AI

 Tutorial, part four: Building an asset graph#

-In the previous portion of the tutorial, you wrote your first Software-defined asset (SDA), looked at Dagster's UI, and manually materialized your asset.
+In the previous portion of the tutorial, you wrote your first asset definition, looked at Dagster's UI, and manually materialized your asset.

 Continuing from there, you will: